-Topic Preparers Users Other EFRAG Secretariat Orientation Conclusion FT N/A N/A N/A The EFRAG Secretariat proposes to Rename BP module, merge BP+BM but without losing modularity (basic) SMEs: General consensus to focus only on the BM (to include all requests from Business counterparts).
+Topic Preparers Users Other EFRAG Secretariat Orientation Conclusion Rename BP module, merge BP+BM but without losing modularity (basic) N/A SMEs: General consensus to focus only on the BM (to include all requests from Business counterparts).
 The need for the BPM is recognised by a European SME association, however, the BM should be adjusted to contain more essential metrics currently present in the BPM.
-Banks clear preference for BM + BPM that contain info essential to them.
+Users N/A Banks clear preference for BM + BPM that contain info essential to them.
 One suggests merging BPM in BM.
 Large undertakings: prefer BM + BPM.
-NGOs: no support for modularity.
-Prioritise Narrative module.
-They propose to merge parts of BPM into the BM (metric parts of BPM) and some to the Narrative (PAT parts of BPM).
-This would create a 2 parts/ sections - VSME, where: Part 1 = Narrative PAT + BPM narrative disclosures (corresponding to ESRS2) and Part 2: BM + BPM metrics (corresponding to E, S, G sections) restructure the architecture of the standard based on feedback, i.e. - Merge BP and BM to constitute a "Core" module.
+The EFRAG Secretariat Proposes to restructure the architecture of the standard based on feedback, i.e. - Merge BP and BM to constitute a "Core" module.
 Identify BASIC module within the Core module the datapoints for MICRO undertakings, on the basis of the BM. - N2 see materiality above: delete (at least until sector list of SME are issued as guidance) - Move content of Narrative module to Core (N1) integrate PAT (N3) into B2. - Weak support for N4 and N5.
 Delete N4 (also in conjunction with elimination of materiality).
 Integrate N5 with N3, i.e. when policies/actions are in place indicate who is responsible. - Include Taxonomy placeholder in an additional ADVANCED module, where also incremental datapoints indicated by the banks as essential (and not covered in the ED) would be included.
-EFRAG would develop SME IG with a list of illustrative actions/policies to be possibly used as a menu to prepare N3.
-CCS 1 ACT 4
+CCS 1 PUBLIC placeholder in an additional ADVANCED module, where also incremental datapoints indicated by the banks as essential (and not covered in ACT 4